Meet the contestants taking part in The Great Celebrity Bake Off for Stand Up to Cancer

 But which stars are appearing in The Great Celebrity Bake Off for Stand Up to Cancer?
 Check out the contestants below…

-Best known as a host of BBC Breakfast from 2001 until 2016, the former news anchor can still be seen fronting shows like Songs of Praise and game show Think Tank.
-He also hosts his own weekend show on Classic FM.

-In the most recent issue of Radio Times, Turnbull revealed to former colleague Sian Williams that he had prostate cancer, which he discovered during filming for The Great British Bake Off’s Stand Up To Cancer special.
+Perri’s best known as a member of dance troupe Diversity – the one that won the third series of Britain’s Got Talent in 2009.
+However, he’s appeared by himself on Celebs Go Dating series 2 and the second series of Splash! (which he won).

-Click ‘next’ below to find out about all the celebrities taking part in episode two.
+Click ‘next’ below to see who else is taking part in the Bake Off celebrity specials.